In my post, I show you how to fix it when you make changes to your blog in WordPress, but the changes are not showing up on your site.

-There are two common reasons for this issue.
-First, you have a cache plugin installed in your WordPress admin that isn’t configured correctly.
+There are two common reasons for this issue. you have a cache plugin installed in your WordPress admin that you need to clear.
 Second, your website browser is serving an older cached version of your website.

 Website browsers serve cached copies of your website to reduce loading times.
-It is quicker to show a saved copy of your blog than it is to retrieve a fresh copy.
+It is quicker to show a saved copy of your blog than to retrieve a fresh one.

 By the end of this post, you will be able to clear the browser and plugin cache to ensure you see the latest changes to your website.

-The cache is saved data.
-Website browsers speed up page loading speed by serving saved data (cached data).
+Saved website data is cache.
+Website browsers speed up page loading by serving saved data (cached data).

-When you visit a site for the first time, your browser will save a copy of the content so that the next time you visit the same website, it loads quicker.
+When you visit a site for the first time, your browser will save a copy of the content.
+The next time you visit the same website, it loads faster.